RoeeJ/lorehub/docs/MCP_INTEGRATION.md

 ## Best Practices

-1. **Regular Fact Capture**: Encourage team members to capture decisions as they're made
+1. **Regular Lore Capture**: Encourage team members to capture decrees as they're made
-2. **Consistent Tagging**: Use consistent tags for better searchability
+2. **Consistent Tagging**: Use consistent sigils for better searchability
-3. **High-Quality "Why"**: Always include the reasoning behind decisions
+3. **High-Quality "Why"**: Always include the reasoning behind decrees
-4. **Periodic Reviews**: Review and update facts quarterly
+4. **Periodic Reviews**: Review and update lores quarterly
-5. **AI Integration**: Configure your AI tools to check facts before suggesting changes
+5. **AI Integration**: Configure your AI tools to check lores before suggesting changes

 ## Security Considerations

-- LoreHub MCP server has read-only access to your facts database
+- LoreHub MCP server has read-only access to your lores database
-- It cannot modify or delete facts (use the CLI for that)
+- It cannot modify or delete lores (use the CLI for that)
 - The server runs locally and doesn't send data externally
-- Project paths are validated to prevent directory traversal attacks
+- Realm paths are validated to prevent directory traversal attacks

 ## Advanced Configuration